openxla/stablehlo/docs/vhlo.md

 to VHLO and downgrading ops to a target version.
-If every op/type/attr in a VHLO program can be downgraded to the target version, it is guaranteed to be deserializable and convertable to StableHLO on a consumer running a version less than or equal to the target version, since VHLO has a snapshot of the opset at that time.
+If every op/type/attr in a VHLO program can be downgraded to the target version, it is guaranteed to be deserializable and convertable to StableHLO on a consumer running a version greater than or equal to the target version, since VHLO has a snapshot of the opset at that time.

 ![Forward compatibility image](images/vhlo/forward_compatibility.png)